wmjordan/Codist/README.md

   ![Navigation Bar Menu](doc/navigation-bar-menu.png)

   Clicking on the "//" button at the left side of the navigation bar will pop up a text box.
 You can type some text in it and search for declarations defined in the active document code window.

+  From version 4.3 on, it is possible to expand the search scope to project-wide, by clicking the second button nearby the text box.

   ![Navigation Bar Search Declaration](doc/navigation-bar-search-declaration.png)